MD2B - Pediatric Oncology: Ewings Sarcoma

 Prognosis

 Patients with small tumors that have not spread beyond their primary location have a 75% survival rate.
 Those with tumors located distally (at the far end of bones) have the best prognosis.
-Patients with pelvic tumors and those whose cancer has already spread at the time of diagnosis have poorer prognoses, and only 30% experience long term survival.
+Patients with pelvic tumors and those whose cancer has already spread at the time of diagnosis have poorer prognoses, with 5-year overall survival rates of 60% and 30%, respectively.

 Related Blog Posts